-The fencing did its job though.
+The fencing did its job, though.
 It exerted “muscle-shredding violence” on the young animals that gave “no quarter”.
 It did not hold back or have mercy on those it afflicted.
-After experiencing this trauma the young steers’ temperaments are transformed so as to reflect those of the “old cattle”.
+After experiencing this trauma, the young steers’ temperaments are transformed so as to reflect those of the “old cattle”.
 One might’ve thought the young cows foolish in the first stanza to “blunder” so mindlessly into the fencing.
 But, the fact that all vibrancy of personality and desire to explore was burned out of them is dark.

 This speaks to a larger theme of limitations, rebellion, escapism, and barriers.
 Specifically, those set by humans in order to control other humans.
 The poem also reflects on situations in which one person with the will to push back against an established boundary is painfully rebuffed, so much so, they join in with those who were unwilling to rebel.
-The young steers’ “widest senses,” or their desire to see and experience the world more broadly were limited by electricity in that moment.
+The young steers’ “widest senses,” or their desire to see and experience the world more broadly, were limited by electricity at that moment.
 They were cut off from a very human need to expand themselves.